-Before the start of each new water year, we work with Water Corporation to optimise the distribution of abstraction for the Integrated Water Supply Scheme by considering groundwater level trends.
-This work uses a bore sensitivity classification system and aims to move abstraction away from more sensitive bores, such as those closer to non-compliant Ministerial sites.
+Before the start of each new water year, which runs from July to June, the department works with Water Corporation to optimise the distribution of abstraction for the IWSS by considering groundwater level trends.
+This work uses a bore sensitivity classification system so that abstraction can be moved away from more sensitive bores, such as those closer to sites that are non-compliant with water level criteria set in Ministerial statement no. 688.